egel/dotfiles/configuration/README.md

 Go version manager - <https://github.com/moovweb/gvm>.

-I tend using many versions of Golang.
-This package manager helps me to use desired version based on project needs and switch them in fly.
+I tend to use many versions of Golang.
+This package manager helps me to use the desired version based on project needs and switch them on the fly.

 ```bash
 # show all available versions